Manage database connections

 Note

-Tab coloring and categories affect execution warnings.
+Tab coloring and category settings affect execution warnings.

 Assign coloring to an environment category